ricmac/Cybercultural/src/posts/010-spicy-noodles.md

 Mike had told me my blog was worth a million dollars, based on what Jason Calacanis got for Weblogs, Inc. Blog valuations was a topic of discussion in the tech blogosphere at the time, and another blogger had also pegged the value of RWW at [$1 million](https://web.archive.org/web/20051211143316/http://www.readwriteweb.com/archives/my_million_doll.php).
 Although I was starting to realize that my blog did have value, I was still thinking too small at that stage — I thought RWW was primarily useful to me as a networking tool, a way to meet people in Silicon Valley.
 But I knew that Mike was considering a VC infusion to expand TechCrunch, just because he was friends with a bunch of those people.
 So in the back of my mind, I was slowly coming to terms with RWW potentially being more than just a part-time income.

 As for Gabe, he used sarcasm a lot to deflect serious conversations, but I could tell even at this very early stage that his only ambition was to build a self-sustaining business.
 Tech.memeorandum was fully automated at this point, so another thing we discussed was how he’d continue to iterate on the product.
 I was surprised when he said he was open to adding human curation — but, again, that is what he ended up doing a year or two later.

-*Lead image: Celebrating the Web 2.0 Workgroup at Jing Jing, in Palo Alto.
-From left to right: Gabe Rivera, Dave Winer, me, Mike Arrington, Fred Oliveira; photo by Dave Winer.*

 * * *